-(article updated to 2020)
+(Article updated to 2020)

 Kyoto is also a more dispersed city than many others (Tokyo in the first place), so plan your trips well in advance.

 Make sure you buy the pocket wi-fi from Italy and pick it up as soon as you arrive in Japan at the airport (alternatively you can have it delivered to your hotel).
 This tool is essential because it allows you to always stay connected to the Internet during your trip.
 On your return, you can send it by post by inserting it in the envelope that will be given to you and leave it at the airport post office.
-The best and safest place to buy it is this.
+The best and safest place to buy it is this one.